romanzipp/Laravel-Queue-Monitor/README.md

 A common scenario for a job is iterating through large collections.

-This example job loops through a large amount of users and updates it's progress value with each chunk iteration.
+This example job loops through a large amount of users and updates its progress value with each chunk iteration.

 ```php
 use Illuminate\Contracts\Queue\ShouldQueue;